Skip to Content Skip to Navigation

 This is done by mapping out areas of problematic sweat glands during your consultation.
 Occasionally, we may decide to perform a starch-iodine test to clearly identify areas of particular concern.

-Contour Clinics provides treatment for excessive sweating at all our clinic locations; Newtown, Five Dock, Castle Hill and Miranda in Sydney, and Stones Corner in Brisbane.
+Contour Clinics provides Consultations for excessive sweating at all our clinic locations; Bondi Junction, Crows Nest, Narelan, Newtown, Five Dock, Castle Hill and Miranda in Sydney, and Stones Corner in Brisbane.

 We welcome patients for a complimentary, no-obligation consultation with one of our Cosmetic Doctors, so you can learn more about what your treatment will involve, and what to expect from your results.

-If you’re looking for a solution to excessive sweating, then book online or call 1300 233 803 to arrange a free consult appointment.
+If you’re looking for a solution to excessive sweating, then book online or call 1300 233 803 to arrange a complimentary consultation.

 The Contour Clinics Guarantee